cfengine/documentation/overview/glossary.markdown

 #### Logs

-Log files tell you some historic, usually timestamped, information about events which happened in the past.
+Log files tell you some historical, usually timestamped, information about events that happened in the past.
 In CFEngine, there are a few notable log files:

 * `/var/logs/CFEngineInstall.log` - Information about the installation, especially useful if installing the package failed.